Towns to recognize Veterans Day

 Kent

-Members of the American Legion Hall-Jennings Post #153 in Kent, in cooperation with Davis IGA, will conduct their annual fundraiser outside the IGA to support American Legion programs and veterans Nov.
-7-10.
+Members of the American Legion Hall-Jennings Post #153 in Kent, in cooperation with Davis IGA, will conduct their annual fundraiser outside the IGA to support American Legion programs and veterans through Nov.
+10.

 Lindenmayer will also speak about the American Legion’s 100th anniversary and discuss the history of the organization.